swing-left/se-take-home-test/README.md

 - Is the code clean and accessible to others?
 - Does the code elegantly handle edge case conditions?

-## Swing Left Frontend Test
+## Frontend Test

 The frontend test can be taken in CodeSandbox.
-The link to the frontend test [can be found here](https://codesandbox.io/s/swing-left-frontend-take-home-test-zkhz7?file=/README.md).
+The link to the frontend test [can be found here](https://codesandbox.io/s/swing-left-vote-forward-frontend-take-home-test-zkhz7?file=/README.md).
 Please fork the sandbox and send the link to [patrick@swingleft.org](mailto:patrick@swingleft.org) upon completion.
 If you find CodeSandbox to be inhibiting, please zip your project and send it to [patrick@swingleft.org](mailto:patrick@swingleft.org) and include any neccessary instructions for running the project locally in the README.

-## Swing Left Backend Test
+## Backend Test

 Please include a README that gives instructions for setup required to run your code (if any), and for how to run your submission.
 Submit the scraper code/test code/README in a zip file.
 Use as many or as few code files as you like, whatever makes the project easiest for you to organize.
 Send your final submission to [patrick@swingleft.org](mailto:patrick@swingleft.org).